Your agents quit their jobs when they don’t get the coaching they need.

-And, use separate wallboards and digital dashboards to show your team how they’re tracking toward their goals, too.
+And, one of our favorite contact center coaching methods is using separate wallboards and digital dashboards to show your team how they’re tracking toward their goals, too.
 Displaying metrics for your team to see lets agents watch their progress and autocorrect when KPIs trend low.
 Plus, studies show contact centers with digital wallboards improve the chances of agent burnout.
 Agents at severe risk for burnout are 63% less likely to have visibility into their metrics.

 8. Use the radical candor approach to leadership.

 Kim Scott’s radical candor approach to leadership is all about being clear and candid with feedback and being a better coach for your team.
 The three main points of radical candor are to: create a culture of feedback, help the people on your team achieve their fullest potential, and drive results collaboratively.
 You are at the center of your team’s world when they’re at work, so you have to lead the charge to change the culture of your contact center.

 (Hint: notice the circle would be more like a donut with a giant hole to fill if you weren’t a part of it).